ssaunier/ssaunier.github.io/_posts/2015-10-20-aws-elastic-beanstalk-commands-for-rails.markdown

 ---

 As a Rails developer, my guess is that you've been using Heroku a lot.
-At some point, you want to try AWS Elastic Beanstalk, a PaaS built ont top of AWS.
+At some point, you want to try AWS Elastic Beanstalk, a PaaS built on top of AWS.
 I did, but I was a bit lost in the documentation trying to reproduce the well-known Heroku commands.
 Here's what I've found (please add a comment if you have more tips to share!).